Aider-AI/aider/docs/benchmarks.md

 specifying how GPT should format code edits in its replies.
-Different edit formats can range in complexity from something simple like "return an updated copy of the whole file" to a much more sophisticaled format that uses the
+Different edit formats can range in complexity from something simple like "return an updated copy of the whole file" to a much more sophisticated format that uses the
 [function calling API](https://openai.com/blog/function-calling-and-other-api-updates)
 to specify a series of specific diffs